rusith/rusith.github.io/_posts/2019-06-12-multiple-linear-regression-python.md

 comments: true
 hasMath: true
 description: Regression is a machine learning model which we can use to predict values by using previously observed data.
 In simple linear regression, we had to use only one independent variable for the prediction. but in the real world often a dependent variable is dependent upon several variables.
+dateCreated: 2019-06-18
+datePublished: 2019-06-18
+dependencies: Python
+about: Introduction to Multiple Linear Regression using Python
 ---

 <div class="post-links-box">